chaofiber/Convex-Optimization/README.md

 #### Fermat's rule
 $x\in \min f$ $\leftrightarrow$ $0\in\partial f(x)$
 ##### Definition of partial gradient
+#### Composite Minimization
+In the objective, we have two separable items, which is often the case, for example, regularization.
+To optimize the composite minimization problem, we can use Fermat's rule and turn to operator splitting methods.
 ### Gradient Descent Methods
 ### Coordinate Descent Methods
 ### Operator Splitting Methods
 ### Alternating Direction Method of Multipliers
 ### Distributed Optimization Methods
+In this section, we mainly focus on the
+#### global consensus problem
+#### sharing problem
+#### resource allocation problem
 ### Signal Denoising and Regression Models
 ### Classification Models
 ### Applications